Dillian Whyte vs Jermaine Franklin

-Dillian Whyte vs Jermaine Franklin, billed as Maximum Violence was a professional heavyweight boxing match contested between former WBC interim heavyweight champion Dillian Whyte and Jermaine Franklin.
+Dillian Whyte vs. Jermaine Franklin, billed as Maximum Violence was a professional heavyweight boxing match contested between former WBC interim heavyweight champion Dillian Whyte and Jermaine Franklin.

 The bout was held at the Wembley Arena, London, England on the 26 November 2022.

 Background

+After his world title shot against Tyson Fury in April ended in a stoppage defeat, on 30 September 2022, Whyte appointed Hall of Famer Buddy McGirt as his head trainer replacing Xavier Miller and Harold Knight.
+McGirt, a well known trainer, previously had trained the likes of Arturo Gatti, Vernon Forrest, Antonio Tarver and Sergey Kovalev.
+In 2002, Boxing Writers Association of America named McGirt trainer of the year.
+According to Whyte, McGirt doesn't change a boxers style, rather adds to the style, to make it stronger.